 The Inspiration: The Stanley Hotel

-Stephen King drew his primary inspiration for the Overlook Hotel from The Stanley Hotel in Estes Park, Colorado.
+Stephen King drew his main inspiration for the Overlook Hotel from The Stanley Hotel in Estes Park, Colorado.
 King and his wife, Tabitha, stayed at the Stanley in late 1974, just before it closed for the winter season.
 They were the only guests in the hotel that night.

-King famously stayed in Room 217, where he had a nightmare about his young son being chased by a fire hose.
+King stayed in Room 217, where he had a nightmare about his young son being chased by a fire hose.
 He woke up, smoked a cigarette on the balcony, and by the time he finished, he had the bones of the story that would become “The Shining.”

 The Real Locations: Stanley vs. Timberline